pingcap/docs/tidb-resource-control.md

 ## Parameters for resource control

-The resource control feature introduces two new global variables.
+The resource control feature introduces the following system variables or parameters:

 * TiDB: you can use the [`tidb_enable_resource_control`](/system-variables.md#tidb_enable_resource_control-new-in-v660) system variable to control whether to enable flow control for resource groups.